Bush v. Gore: Rapid developments

 The oral argument in Bush v.
 Gore occurred on December 11.
 Theodore Olson, a Washington, D.C., lawyer, delivered Bush's oral argument.
+Joseph Klock, a Florida-based attorney, represented Katherine Harris.
 New York lawyer David Boies argued for Gore.

-During the brief period when the U.S. Supreme Court was deliberating on Bush v.
+During the U.S. Supreme Court's brief deliberation on Bush v.
 Gore, the Florida Supreme Court provided clarifications of its November 21 decision in Palm Beach County Canvassing Board v.
-Harris (Harris I), which the U.S. Supreme Court had requested on December 4 following arguments in the case of Bush v.
+Harris (Harris I), which the U.S. Supreme Court had requested on December 4 after arguments in the case of Bush v.
 Palm Beach County Canvassing Board.
-Because of the extraordinary nature and argued urgency of the case, the U.S. Supreme Court issued its opinion in Bush v.
-Gore on December 12, 2000, a day after hearing oral argument.
+Because of the case's extraordinary nature and urgency, the U.S. Supreme Court issued its opinion in Bush v.
+Gore on December 12, a day after hearing oral argument.

 Relevant law

-The Equal Protection Clause of the Fourteenth Amendment is the U.S. Constitutional provision on which the decision in Bush v.
+The Equal Protection Clause of the Fourteenth Amendment is the U.S. constitutional provision on which the decision in Bush v.
 Gore was based.
 Article II, § 1, cl.
-2 of the Constitution specifies the number of electors per state, and, most relevant to this case, specifies the manner in which those electors are selected, stipulating that:
+2 of the Constitution specifies the number of electors per state, and, most relevant to this case, the manner in which those electors are selected, stipulating:

-This clause arguably gives power to only one branch of Florida's state government (i.e., the state legislature).
+This clause arguably gives power to only one branch of Florida's state government: the state legislature.

 Section 2 of the Electoral Count Act, now codified in 3 U.S.C. § 5, regulates the "determination of controversy as to appointment of electors" in presidential elections.
-Of particular relevance to this case was the so-called "safe harbor" provision, which assures Congress' deference to states in their appointments of electors if done by a specified deadline:
+Of particular relevance to this case was the so-called "safe harbor" provision, which assures Congress's deference to states in their appointments of electors if done by a specified deadline: